How to Start an LLC in Washington? (5 Steps Needed)

 Step 1: Name Your Washington LLC

-First of all, you need to choose a business name.
+First of all, you need to choose a LLC name.

-This is the official title of your business, and it can't be used by any other business that's operating in Washington or doing business there.
+This is the official title of your business, and it can't be used by any other company operating in Washington.

 If you want to make sure no one else has chosen this exact same business name for their LLC, you should check if the name is available online.

-If you want to reserve your business name ahead of time with the Washington Secretary of State, you can do so.
+If you want to reserve your business name with the Washington Secretary of State, you can do so by filing a reservation fee of $30 ($50 for an expedited process).

-The reservation fee is $30 ($50 for an expedited process) and will be valid for 180 business days.
+The name will be reserved for 180 business days.

 Keep in mind that all business names must be registered with the Washington Secretary of State, so if your business name has already been taken by another business, you won't be able to use it.